-Students who complete 12 honors credits with an overall grade point average (GPA) of 3.0 or higher are eligible to graduate from the Honors College.
+Students who complete 12 honors credits with a 200-level honors research project (or honors independent study project) and have an overall grade point average (GPA) of 3.0 or higher are eligible to graduate from the Honors College.
 Graduates receive a notation on their transcripts recognizing this achievement.
 Further, at the graduation ceremony they wear an Honors College medallion and stand to be recognized.
 The transcript notation and color of the medallion are based on the student's grade point average at the time of graduation: